telerik/blazor-docs/components/maskedtextbox/mask-prompt-value.md

 - `&` - Character (excluding `space`)
 - `C` - Character or `space`

-You can find some examples of different masks in the [Masks Live Demo](https://demos.telerik.com/blazor-ui/maskedtextbox/masks) and in the [Some Sample Masks]({%slug maskedtextbox-overview%}#some-sample-masks) section of the documentation.
+>tip You can find some examples of different masks in the [Masks Live Demo](https://demos.telerik.com/blazor-ui/maskedtextbox/masks) and in the [Some Sample Masks]({%slug maskedtextbox-overview%}#some-sample-masks) section of the documentation.

 By default, the `Value` of the component only includes the rules from the mask.
 You can, however, also include the literal characters by setting the `IncludeLiterals` parameter to true.